 Deepfake Developments in 2020

 Vox reported in late June that deepfake technology was used in the making of a documentary.
 “Welcome to Chechnya,” covers the persecution, unlawful detention, and torture of LGBTQ people in Chechnya.
-Deepfake technology allowed its creators to include video of people while offering them a veil of anonymity.
+This example of deepfake tech allowed its creators to include video of people while offering them a veil of anonymity.

 Wired recently reported that due to Coronavrius lockdowns, shooting video is becoming more difficult, and in some locations, dangerous.
 This has made it difficult for companies to shoot instructional videos, promotional materials, and other similar footage.
 As a workaround, some companies are looking into deepfake technology to create training videos for their staff.
 Similarly, Rosebud AI uses deepfake technology to generate modeling photos, and recently launched a service that puts photographed clothes on realistic looking models.

 It was also revealed that Disney is working on deepfake technology to improve quality on the big screen at megapixel resolution.
 This technology is for when “a character needs to be portrayed at a younger age or when an actor is not available or is perhaps even long deceased.”
 Although the results aren’t perfect, the Disney model’s level of quality stands out.
-To put it into perspective, though current deepfake videos look best as 256 x 256 pixels, Disney’s model produces quality up to 1024 x 1024.
+To put it into perspective, though current videos look best as 256 x 256 pixels, Disney’s model can produce quality deepfake examples up to 1024 x 1024.